-Principles and Criteria that Should Underpin Decisions on the Transition of NTIA Stewardship for names functions
+Principles and Criteria that Should Underpin Decisions on the Transition of NTIA Stewardship for IANA Names Functions

+As at 23 March

+The principles contained within this document are intended to provide guidance to members of the CWG in their work in formulating proposal(s) for stable transition of oversight for the IANA names functions in the IANA functions contract from the NTIA.
+This means that the proposals can be tested against the principles and criteria before they are sent to the ICG.

 Security, stability and resiliency: changes must not undermine the operation of the IANA function and should assure accountability and objectivity in the stewardship of the service.

-Transition should be subject to adequate stress testing.
+Stress testing: Transition should be subject to adequate stress testing.

-Any new IANA governance mechanisms should not be excessively burdensome and should be fit for purpose.
+Fit for purpose: Any new IANA governance mechanisms should not be excessively burdensome and should be fit for purpose.

 Support the open Internet: the transition proposal should contribute to the open and interoperable Internet.